-The following most common attack activities could have been used, individually or in combination, to diagnose active attacks:
+The following most common attack activities could have been used, individually or in combination, to diagnose an active attack:

 1) Internal hosts with bad destinations

-Internal hosts communicating with known bad destinations or to a foreign country where you don’t conduct business.
+Internal hosts communicate with known bad destinations or to a foreign country where you don’t conduct business.

 Example of Global Threat Intelligence from McAfee

 Internal hosts communicate with external hosts using non-standard ports or protocol/port mismatches, such as sending command shells (SSH) rather than HTTP, and HTTPS traffic over port 80,443, the default web port.

 Example of Internal Host using 21(FTP), 445(SMB), 137(NETBIOS-NS), 135(RPC) to Internet

 Publically servers or demilitarized zone (DMZ) hosts communicate with internal hosts.
 This allows leapfrogging from the outside to the inside and back, permitting data exfiltration and remote access to assets such as RDP(Remote Desktop Protocol), Radmin, and SSH.

 Example of a Report that monitors Top 10 Traffic from “DMZ” zone to “Internal/Client” Zone.